Skip to main content

 If a student comes to the nurse office feeling sick/ill (especially when the school day is just beginning) the nurse will be calling

-the caregiver/parent to pick up the student.
+the caregiver/parent.
 This includes other illnesses such as an earache, toothache, excessvie fatigue,

 excessive coughing, headache, pain, chills, sore throat.
 Also if you send your child to school sick, YOU MAY BE INFECTING